sumup-oss/circuit-ui/packages/create-sumup-next-app/files/README.md

 └─ yarn.lock
 ```

-Routing in Next.js is based on the file system, so `./src/pages/index.js` maps to the `/` route and
-`./src/pages/about.js` would map to `/about`.
+Routing in Next.js is based on the file system, so `./src/pages/index.js` maps to the `/` route and `./src/pages/about.js` would map to `/about`.

 The `./static` directory maps to `/static` in the `next` server, so you can put all your
 other static resources like images or fonts in there.

-Out of the box, we get:
+Out of the box, you get:

 - Automatic transpilation and bundling (with webpack and babel)
 - Hot code reloading